dimglimmer/ZeroToHero-Web/lesson1-web/lesson1-update.md

 * `basic_page`: is the page we built to introduce us to HTML and CSS.
 Three files are relevant here: `no_css.html`, `with_css.html` and `css/style.css`.
 * `bootstrap_page`: is the page we built to introduce us to Bootstrap.
 I discuss in length how the Grid system works, how to implement the Tab control, and how to add a custom theme and icons.
 The file you want is `personalpage.html`.
 * `starter_template`: if you want to start building your own pages, start here.
 I made a blank html file which includes Bootstrap which you can start working with without issues.

-Two quick things:
-1. Make sure to join the Facebook group to ask questions, get immediate updates, and connect with other students: https://www.facebook.com/groups/gutencode/
-2. If you missed last class, that's ok!
-Make sure to look over the class files before coming to the next one.
-Try to build your own page and you'll be all set.

 ## Next Steps